santacsj/symbolicloader64/README.md

 ## ML Version

-The code is stored on pages $CE-CF. Another 512 bytes are used for symbols, starting at the BASIC array variable area (ARYTAB).
+The loader is stored on pages $CE-CF. Another 512 bytes are used for symbols, starting at the BASIC array variable area (ARYTAB).

 ### Usage
 ```